In the burning European hot-streak. The summer of 2018, we went to a campsite in Germany called Südsee camp, very near Heide Park.

 This is our second holiday staying in Germany as a family, and we have learned now, that Germany is a very cheap place to go have a family vacation.

-Especially when you are staying far away from the bigger cities as we have had each time, if you venture near Berlin or Hamburg it's quite expensive, but out in the country-site of Südsee, Soltau and in Rügen Germany, the cost of everything just drop very low.
+Especially when you are staying far away from the bigger cities as we have had each time, if you venture near Berlin or Hamburg it’s quite expensive, but out in the country-site of Südsee, Soltau and in Rügen Germany, the cost of everything just drops down.